On the rotation of M-type asteroids: statistical evidence for higher rotation rates: Acknowledgements

 \section{Acknowledgements}

-This work is based on research conducted as part of the author’s Master’s Thesis in Astronomy and Astrophysics at the Universidad Internacional de Valencia, supervised by Noemí Pinilla-Alonso and Miquel Serra-Ricart, and submitted on 30 October 2025.
-The author also acknowledges João Bento for his careful review of this work and for providing valuable feedback and suggestions.
+This work is based on research conducted as part of the author’s Master’s Thesis in Astronomy and Astrophysics at the Universitat Internacional Valenciana, supervised by Noemí Pinilla-Alonso and Miquel Serra-Ricart, and submitted on 30 October 2025.
+The author also acknowledges João Bento for their careful review of this work and for providing valuable feedback and suggestions.

+The author acknowledges RICTEL TTT, S.A., owner of the TTT telescopes at the Teide Observatory, for its support during the course of this work.
+The company enabled the author to combine this research with graduate studies and provided financial support for the Master’s degree in the form of a loan.

+This research has made use of the VizieR catalogue access tool, CDS, Strasbourg, France \citep{10.26093/cds/vizier}.
+The original description of the VizieR service was published in \citet{vizier2000}.